hongh-zhang/Playground/README.md

 # RL-playground

-Implementation of some RL problems.
+Implementation of some RL problems following *Reinforcement Learning: an Introduction* by Sutton & Barto.